 - How To Choose A Pressure Cooker?

 How We Tested?

-First and foremost, we recorded the physical parameters like size, weight, net capacity, thickness etc. Then, to check whether there were any drastic difference in its cooking performance, we heated 1 litre of water at a set temperature and checked how long it took for the cooker to release the first pressure whistle.
+First and foremost, we recorded the physical parameters like size, weight, net capacity, thickness etc. Then, to check whether there was any drastic difference in its cooking performance, we heated 1 litre of water at a set temperature and checked how long it took for the cooker to release the first pressure whistle.
 While Prestige and Stahl took just around 7.5 minutes, Butterfly took a minute more.

 We also cooked 250 gm of rice for 3 whistles on a high flame.
 We checked the temperature after an hour to understand how well the cooker was able to retain heat.
 Higher the heat retention capacity of the cookware, the higher the fuel saved.
 We also checked how much water was spilled through the valve to assess the spillage control of each pressure cooker.
 We also repeated the same using dal, which usually has a higher spillage.

-Further, we used each pressure cooker for 1 week in a regular kitchen to understand how easy was it to use and clean on a day-to-day setting.
-Then, we gave the cookers to our friends and family so that we can update the article in future about its long-term performance.
+Further, we used each pressure cooker for 1 week in a regular kitchen to understand how easy was it to use and clean in a day-to-day setting.
+Then, we gave the cookers to our friends and family so that we can update the article in the future about its long-term performance.

 You may also like our article on Best Air Fryers In India